-- Correctly use condoms and other barriers (e.g., latex dams) from start to finish every time you have sex or don't have sex for the duration of the pregnancy.
+- Correctly use male condoms, female condoms and latex dams from start to finish every time you have sex (anal, oral and vaginal) or don't have sex for the duration of the pregnancy.

 - Avoid sharing sex toys during pregnancy.

-- Women trying to get pregnant and their sex partners should talk to their healthcare providers before traveling to an area with local Zika virus transmission, and take precautions to prevent mosquito bites.
+- Women trying to get pregnant and their sex partners should talk to their healthcare providers before traveling to an area with local Zika virus transmission, and take precautions to avoid bug bites.

 - Consult a healthcare provider if one or more partners have traveled to (or lives in) an area with Zika.

 Individuals infected with the Zika virus can spread Zika to their sex partners during anal, oral and vaginal sex, and through sharing sex toys — even when they don't have symptoms.
-Zika virus can be found in semen, vaginal secretions, blood, urine, and other body fluids — remaining in semen longer than other body fluids.
+Zika virus can be found in semen, vaginal secretions, blood, urine, and other body fluids.
+However, semen retains Zika longer than any other body fluid.
 Abstinence (not having sex) is the best way to prevent sexual transmission of Zika virus.